Student Groups

 On Site Tours

 We look forward to your class visiting Carter House, Carnton, and Rippa Villa!
 See below for details on pricing and school group tours.
-Student group pricing applies to home school groups of all sizes.
+Student group pricing applies to home school groups of ten or more.
 However, private tours will not be given for groups under 15.

 Please fill out the following form to request an on-site tour or interactive interview.
 This form does not confirm your reservation - we will email or call to confirm your request.
 Please allow two business days to process your electronic request.